ibm-cloud-docs/codeengine/function-workloads.md

 ### Running functions
 {: #cefun-runfun}

-Whether your code exists as source in a local file or in a Git repository, or your code is a container image that exists in a public or private registry, {{site.data.keyword.codeengineshort}} provides you a streamlined way to run your code as an app.
+Whether your code exists as source in a local file or in a Git repository, or your code is a container image that exists in a public or private registry, {{site.data.keyword.codeengineshort}} provides you a streamlined way to run your code as a function.

 You can create and invoke your function in {{site.data.keyword.codeengineshort}} in the following ways: